Rarity of rocket-driven Penrose extraction in Kerr spacetime: Numerical Validation

 \section{Numerical Validation}

-Numerical accuracy was verified through multiple diagnostics.
-The mass-shell constraint $\mathcal{C} = g^{\mu\nu}p_\mu p_\nu + m^2$ is maintained to $|\mathcal{C}| < 10^{-9}$ for single-impulse trajectories and $< 10^{-6}$ for continuous thrust (with projection restoring $< 10^{-14}$).
-Future-directedness ($u^t > 0$) and timelike normalization are verified throughout all trajectories.
+We verified numerical accuracy through multiple diagnostics.
+We maintain the mass-shell constraint $\mathcal{C} = g^{\mu\nu}p_\mu p_\nu + m^2$ to $|\mathcal{C}| < 10^{-9}$ for single-impulse trajectories and $< 10^{-6}$ for continuous thrust (with projection restoring $< 10^{-14}$).
+We verify future-directedness ($u^t > 0$) and timelike normalization throughout all trajectories.
 Energy conservation via 4-momentum balance yields residuals $< 10^{-9}$.

 We cross-validated a representative subset of continuous-thrust trajectories with RK45, finding consistent escape/capture outcomes and $\Delta E$ within statistical uncertainty.
-Boyer-Lindquist coordinates become numerically stiff near $r_+$; integration failures (11.2\% of samples) occur exclusively for trajectories approaching the horizon ($r < 1.1\,r_+$), and we conservatively treat such failures as captures.
-Treating failures as captures yields consistent escape probabilities (Table~\ref{tab:conservative-rates}).
+Boyer--Lindquist coordinates become numerically stiff near $r_+$; integration failures (11.2\% of samples) occur exclusively for trajectories approaching the horizon ($r < 1.1\,r_+$), and we conservatively treat such failures as captures.
+We find that treating failures as captures yields consistent escape probabilities (Table~\ref{tab:conservative-rates}).
+Because these failures cluster near the horizon rather than distributing uniformly, the conservative counting may slightly bias estimated threshold locations (e.g.,\ the velocity-onset value), not only lower overall success rates.
+Future work could validate near-horizon outcomes in a horizon-regular coordinate system (e.g., Kerr--Schild) to further distinguish coordinate-induced integration failures from physical captures.